ohscar/rmalloc/doc/paper/steve.rst

     python -u ../steve/memtrace-to-ops/translate-ops-to-locking-lifetime.py \
       ${theapp}/${theapp}

-Beware that this takes long time for complex applications, about 30 minutes on an intel core i3-based system to load Opera with http://www.google.com
+Beware that this takes long time for complex applications, about 30 minutes on an Intel Core i3-based system to load Opera with http://www.google.com

 Simulating locking behaviour based on heuristics